 The Senior Citizens League, an advocacy group for more than 1 million retired Americans, announced this week the annual cost-of-living adjustment for 2019 could go higher than 3 percent, an indication that economic times in America are in fact pretty good.

 The increase could boost the average Social Security benefit of $1,400 by as much as $42 per month in 2019.
-For Americans retiring at full retirement age this year, their benefit could reach more than $80 per month next year.
+For Americans retiring at full retirement age this year, their benefit could increase by more than $80 per month next year.

 This is incredible news for retirees, and there is a very good chance they have NO IDEA what it means for them.